-Veleta is a regular entry on lists of superlative bike climbs like “world’s highest/toughest/hardest” and, at 3,394 m (11,135 ft), Veleta more than deserves the distinctions but Veleta has a few things that the others don’t, which makes it even more alluring.
+Granada is home to “El pico de Veleta,” the highest cyclable climb in Europe, which soars up to 3,394 m (11,135 ft).
+There’s also more variety of riding in Granada than anywhere else in Spain, which is why the pros in-the-know can be spotted riding here all year-round.
+Veleta is a regular entry on lists of superlative bike climbs like “world’s highest/toughest/hardest” and Veleta more than deserves the distinctions but Veleta has a few things that the others don’t, which makes it even more alluring.
 It is the second highest peak on the Iberian Peninsula, overshadowed only by Mulhacén, 3,479 m (11,413 ft), its neighbor directly to the east.
-But unlike Mulhacén, you can ride your gravel or mountain bike to within 25 m (82 ft) of Veleta’s peak, making it the highest cyclable climb in Europe.
+But unlike Mulhacén, you can ride your gravel or road bike (with 28-32 mm tires) to within 25 m (82 ft) of Veleta’s peak, making it the highest cyclable climb in Europe.
 Time your ascent to a summertime full moon to reach the peak at sunrise for an experience that’s hard to match anywhere else in the world.

 Since our first moonlight ascent, which was organized and supported by local club, Granabike, in 2012, they’ve since made it an annual, fully-supported event with support and SAG.
 If there is to be a 2019 edition, info will probably be published to the club website closer to the dates.